 This is an unpaid practicum.
 Please also be advised that required clearances, housing, and transportation are the responsibility of the student.

-Thank you for your interest in the field of Child Life at Penn State Children's Hospital.
+Thank you for your interest in the field of Child Life at Penn State Health Children's Hospital.
 At this time, we are unable to accept any new applications for shadow students.
 Please continue to check back for shadow student opportunities.

 We are happy to provide shadowing opportunities to college students who are able to complete the necessary process.
 Due to the high demand and interest in the Child Life profession, we are not accepting high school students for this opportunity.